 Ineligible (eligible: false)

 Hide the offer.
-Do not show a disabled or grayed-out toggle.
+Do not show disabled or grayed-out accept/decline buttons.

 Checkout+ should never block the checkout flow.
 If the API call fails, times out, or returns an error, proceed with checkout normally — without the protection offer.